imanmay2/_Java_/README.md

 ## Feedback

-If you have any feedback, please reach out to me at manmaychakarborty@gmail.com
+If you have any feedback, feel free to reach out at manmaycoder@gmail.com

 ## 🛠 Skills